github/codeql/docs/codeql/codeql-language-guides/using-api-graphs-in-python.rst

     r = my_re_compile(".*")

-If only immediate uses are required, without taking local flow into account, then the method ``getAnImmediateUse`` may be used instead.
+If you only require immediate uses, without taking local flow into account, then you can use the ``getAnImmediateUse`` method instead.

 Note that the given module name *must not* contain any dots.
 Thus, something like ``API::moduleImport("flask.views")`` will not do what you expect.
 Instead, this should be decomposed